yangji721/CityU-CS6290-Blockchain/README.md

 # **Blockchain Technology**
-This is my reading assignments in Class CS6290 Privacy-enhancing Technologies.
+This is my reading assignments in Class CS6290 Blockchain Technologies.
 The instructor is Dr. [Cong Wang](http://www.cs.cityu.edu.hk/~congwang/).

 ## **Reading List of Assignment One**